Articles in this section

 Active Time and Passive Time in ActivTrak

-In ActivTrak, activity time is captured and categorized as either Active or Passive, as shown below.
+In ActivTrak, Screen Time categories (Productive, Unproductive and Undefined) are captured and categorized as either Active or Passive, as shown below.

-Rebecca has joined a Zoom meeting and at the start of the meeting, she is sharing her screen and clicking through a PowerPoint presentation.
+Rebecca has joined a Zoom meeting.
+At the start of the meeting, she shares her screen and clicks through a PowerPoint presentation.
 Since there is mouse input, this time is reported as Active Time.

-A coworker then starts sharing their screen and Rebecca stops interacting with her machine to listen.
-Since the account’s Passive Time Settings are set to begin at 2 minutes and stop at 5 minutes, the first 2 minutes that Rebecca is not interacting with her machine are recorded as Active Time.
-The following 5 minutes are recorded as Passive Time.
+A coworker then starts sharing their screen, and Rebecca stops interacting with her machine to listen.
+Since the account’s Passive Time Settings are set to begin at 2 minutes and stop at 5 minutes, the first 2 minutes that Rebecca is not interacting with her machine are recorded as Active Time, and the following 5 minutes are recorded as Passive Time.

-Note: If your account has Offline Meetings enabled and the user has a qualifying meeting on their calendar, inactive time will be recorded for the duration of the user being inactive during the scheduled meeting time to fill in time from in-person activity.
+Note: If your account has Offline Meetings enabled and the user has a qualifying meeting on their calendar, inactive time will be recorded for the duration of the user's inactivity during the scheduled meeting time to fill in time from in-person activity.
 Learn more.

 Jose is working in Microsoft Excel, an application that is classified as Productive in their ActivTrak account.
 They step away for a break without locking the screen.
 They are away for 8 minutes before touching the mouse again.

 Since the account’s Passive Time Settings are set to start at 3 minutes and stop at 10 minutes, the first 3 minutes that Jose is not interacting with their machine are recorded as Productive Active Time.
-The following 5 minutes are recorded as Productive Passive Time because the activity immediately before going Passive was a Productive activity.
+The following 5 minutes are recorded as Productive Passive Time because the activity immediately before going Passive was Productive.

 Active Time Details